 I tried to think of practical steps toward change.
 My office layout was low hanging fruit.
 At that time, my standing workstation was set against the far wall of my office.
 Colleagues who stopped by with “got a minute?” would immediately see my back as I feverishly worked at my computer.
 This was shorthand for:

 I hadn’t consciously set the layout that way, but it certainly fit the profile.
 So I moved my desk next to the door.
 That way, a colleague stopping by would immediately see my face, and I could choose to respond and be helpful.
 It was a step in the right direction.

-Quick tangent: many of us need to dive into a project with uninterrupted hyper-focus or are introverted and need a re-charge.
+Quick tangent: leaders may need to dive into a task with uninterrupted hyper-focus or may be introverted and need a re-charge.
 From time to time, there’s nothing wrong with closing your *usually open* door and doing so.
 Or blocking off time on the shared calendar when you’re not taking video calls.
 But as leaders, our general posture should be “I’m available.”
 End tangent.

 Personality assessments can help us see ourselves more clearly – clean the mirror, so to speak.
 Chances are, you’ve taken one at some point in your career.
 What were your key takeaways?